 - Their weight is light (density = 550 to 750 kg / cu.m, dead load reinforcement on the structure reduces consumption optimized).

 - Their amplitude accuracy is high.

-- The ease of installation of services (electrical and plumbing) is less labor intensive and consumes better thermal and acoustic properties in less time.
+- The ease of installation of services (electrical and plumbing) is less labor-intensive which consumes better thermal and acoustic properties in less time.

-- CLC block technology is at early stage.
+- CLC block technology is at an early stage.

-- The compressive strength of these blocks is 3 – 4 MPa, which is lower than other masonry.
+- The compressive strength of these blocks is 3- 4 MPa, which is lower than another masonry.

 - Better quality management is required throughout the manufacturing of these blocks and handling of those blocks must be finished on site properly for much less breakdown/wastage.

-- These bricks can be manufactured for economical production (transport and not tax).
+- These bricks can be manufactured for economic production (transport and not tax).

 - These bricks are easy to install for services (electrical and plumbing).

 - Fly ash bricks have very high densities (i.e., 2100 to 2200 kg/co) which increase the dead load of the structure.

 - These bricks have higher amplitude variability and their plaster consumption.

 Specific size available: 230 x 150 x 80mm, 230 x 150 x 100mm, 230 x 100 x 100mm.

 - This brick masonry has a medium unit weight.

 - They have a density is 1700 to 1800 kg / cu.m and compression strength of 3.5 – 5MPa for economic production (transport, tax).